Lucifer-999/Ansible-Harden/Readme.md

 * The playbook has 2 main functions, the first one is to install and setup Docker and MicroK8s and the second one is to harden the system security.
 * ```devsec.hardening``` is used for hadening the system.
 You can check it out at https://github.com/dev-sec/ansible-collection-hardening.

-## To Implement
-Handlers for following
-* Restart SSHD
-* restart-auditd
-* Update-initramfs